-More than 200,000 people report some issue with their sense of taste or smell every year, according to the U.S. Department of Health and Human Services.
+More than 200,000 people see their doctors due to issue with their sense of taste or smell every year, according to the U.S. Department of Health and Human Services.
 Doctors estimate the number of affected people is much higher, as many people are quick to ignore the change in taste.

 But the loss of any senses can have major implications on a person’s well-being as they age.
 Specifically, a diminished sense of taste can lead to overconsumption of salt, increasing the risk of high blood pressure.

-At birth, the human tongue has between 9,000 and 10,000 taste buds.
+At birth, the human tongue has more than 10,000 taste buds.
 These “buds ” are clumps of sensory cells, which send signals to the brain that we interpret as taste.
 Taste buds can sense five basic flavors: sweet, salty, sour, bitter, and umami (or savory, like the taste of beef broth).
 And some taste buds are more sensitive to each.
-However, the “map” of the tongue showing taste buds for each flavor in certain areas that you may have learned in school has been disproven.

 These five basic flavors combine with other factors —such as texture, spiciness, and smell—to create taste.
 Aroma has so much to do with how we distinguish flavor that, often, patients complaining of a loss of taste are actually losing their sense of smell.

-The cause of age-related loss of taste is unknown , but other factors can contribute to the loss of this sense, including the following:
+There are several factors that can contribute to the loss of taste, including the following:

 - Upper respiratory and middle ear infections